 Traditional marketing such as billboard ads and printed flyers are all expensive and not suitable for small business owners.
+However, you can make posters in a digital form and share them across different social media channels.
 The most affordable way to marketing your business is through social media.
 Create a business Facebook page or a LinkedIn profile to start marketing your organization.
 3.96 billion people use social media globally so if people can’t find your company on their social media platforms they may go to your competitors instead which can cost you money.

 Another affordable way to keep people interested in your business is through email marketing campaigns.
 Most people who visit your website may not buy immediately.
 So use your website for customers to capture their contact details so you can send them email content that may be of interest to them.
 You can send out coupons or advertise when you’re having a sale or even send personalized discounts when it’s your customer’s birthday.
 Email marketing is an excellent way to nurture your leads and entice them to buy from you.